 Two general permits have been issued to provide coverage for industrial facilities and construction sites.
 Both of these general permits require the permittee to develop Storm Water Pollution Prevention Plans to control and reduce the discharge of pollutants.
-The NPDES General Permit for Storm Water Discharges from Construction Sites, NER110000 was issued with change on January 1, 2008.
-The NPDES General Permit for Storm Water Discharges from Industrial Activity, NER900000, was issued July 1, 2011.
-The new permit requires benchmark monitoring for certain industrial activities.
-This monitoring was to be in place by July 1, 2012.
+The NPDES General Permit for Storm Water Discharges from Construction Sites, NER160000 was effective November 1, 2016.
+The NPDES General Permit for Storm Water Discharges from Industrial Activity, NER910000, was issued July 18, 2016.
+The new permit continues benchmark monitoring for certain industrial activities.